musebe/musebecodes/packages/personal-blog-lite/content/blog/Airtable /index.md

 # <b>BACKGROUND</b>

 In my day to day interaction with programming projects, most of my clients specify that some part of their data should be stored on an excel sheet as part of their data backup and warehousing strategy.
 This process takes most of my time as i have to interact with two or more data sources as per the scope of the given project.<br/>
-As I did my research, I came across this awesome platform [AIRTABLE](https://airtable.com/), which could have made my work easier from the work go by providing me with a data storage facility, an API endpoint to interact with my data programmatically and a beautiful well presented UI interface that my clients could interact with their records.
+As I did my research, I came across this awesome platform [AIRTABLE](https://airtable.com/), which could have made my work easier by providing me with a data storage facility, an API endpoint to interact with my data programmatically and a beautiful well presented UI interface that my clients could interact with their records.

-In this tutorial, I will be showing you how you can perform <b>CRUD</b> operations to your data on the Airtable platform.
+In this tutorial, I will be showcasing how you can perform <b>CRUD</b> operations to your data on the Airtable platform.

-Please use my referral link as a token of appreciation for my effort.
+Please use my referral link to create your new account as a token of appreciation for my effort.
 [LINK](https://airtable.com/invite/r/ATsRy46j)

 ## <b>What is Airtable</b>